aknierim/TikZ_assortment/README.md

 # TikZ_assortment

 This is a collection of TikZ graphics I have made over the years.
 They are mostly for my own use, but I thought I might as well share them.
+I might add more in the near future and this repository's structure is still subject to change.
+For now, however, have fun looking around.

 ## Contents